Harashta Haifa Zahra: Puteri Jawa Barat 2024

-In 2024, Zahra took part in the provincial selection of participants for Puteri Indonesia Jawa Barat 2024 for the Puteri Indonesia 2024 selection event at Graha Mustika Ratu in Jakarta, and won.
-As Puteri Indonesia Jawa Barat 2024, Zahra was set to represent West Java at Puteri Indonesia 2024.
+In 2024, Zahra took part and won the Puteri Indonesia 2024 selection event at Graha Mustika Ratu in Jakarta.
+As the winner, Zahra represented West Java at Puteri Indonesia 2024.

 Puteri Indonesia 2024

-On March 8, 2024, coinciding with International Women's Day, Zahra won the national pageant Puteri Indonesia 2024 at the Plenary Hall, Jakarta Convention Center in Central Jakarta, representing her province West Java.
+On March 8, 2024, coinciding with International Women's Day, Zahra won Puteri Indonesia 2024 at the Plenary Hall, Jakarta Convention Center in Central Jakarta.

 In the final round, Zahra was asked by the chair of the advisory board of the Yayasan Puteri Indonesia, Putri Kuswisnu Wardani about the role of women in accelerating nation development.
-She answered that "The role of women in accelerating national development is certainly very important and requires working together between women and men."
+She replied, "The role of women in accelerating national development is certainly very important and requires working together between women and men."

 Zahra was crowned by her predecessor, Puteri Indonesia 2023 Farhana Nariswari from West Java.
-Zahra became the second Sundanese representative to win this title–also marking the first time the same province won for two consecutive years in the history of Puteri Indonesia.
+Zahra became the second Sundanese representative to win this title, and the first time the same province had won for two consecutive years at the contest.

 Miss Supranational 2024

-As the winner of Puteri Indonesia 2024, Zahra represented Indonesia at Miss Supranational 2024 on July 6, 2024 in Nowy Sacz, Lesser Poland, Poland.
+As the winner of Puteri Indonesia 2024, Zahra represented Indonesia at Miss Supranational 2024 on July 6, 2024, in Nowy Sacz, Lesser Poland, Poland.
 Zahra was crowned as the winner at the end of the event, making her the first Indonesian and sixth Asian woman to win this title after Anntonia Porsild of Thailand in the 11th edition.

 Advocacies and platforms

 Zahra is an activist, advocate, and environmentalist.
 She began a campaign called the Mother of Nature, that focused on the issue of food loss and waste, in her hometown.
-Zahra also serves as Indonesian Ambassador for Scholars of Sustenance (SOS), a Thailand-based non-profit food rescue organization.
+Harashta also serves as Indonesian Ambassador for Scholars of Sustenance (SOS), a Thailand-based non-profit food rescue organization.
 It aimed to change people's mindsets about food waste to help reduce the impact of climate change and food security.